cropgeeks/gridscore/docs/settings.md

 If you are not using a barcode scanner, leave this option disabled.

+### `Navigation mode`

+By default, you will be able to navigate the main data view of GridScore by scrolling/panning the view either with a mouse/touchpad or a touchscreen.
+This mode (called `Drag/scroll`) gives you the most flexibility when exploring the field plan.
+However, in this mode it's quite easy to scroll the view accidentally.
+The `Jump` mode helps with this situation by disabling scrolling/panning and instead offering a dedicated button that shows a directional pad which is used to move the view into one of 8 directions, one plant/plot at a time.

+In addition to helping prevent accidental navigation, the `Jump` mode is also recommended to be used on older devices with poor performance on the `Drag/scroll` mode as it drastically reduces the number of times the view has to be re-rendered.

 ## Colors

 GridScore is a very visual tool.
 It uses colors to represent traits and whether the information for a certain trait has been scored or not.
 By default, we chose a color scheme that shows good performance on color-blind safety checks as well as being aesthetically pleasing.
 The color palette can be changed by adding and removing colors.